Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 NewsMaker: SRNA Kirk Butler Named 2019 Pat Tillman Scholar

-selected for the 2019 Pat Tillman Scholars.
-Butler, from Sikeston, Mo., is applying his education and military experience to become a Certified Registered Nurse Anesthetist with the goal of addressing chronic
+for the 2019 Pat Tillman Scholars.
+Butler, from Sikeston, Mo., is applying his education and military experience to become a Certified Registered Nurse Anesthetist with the goal of addressing chronic pain issues

 Meetings and Workshops